 Water resistance: 50 meters

-Strap: Black rubber on machine-brushed pin buckle in metal that matches material of the case
+Strap: Black rubber on machine-brushed pin buckle in metal that matches the material of the case

 Crystal: Sapphire, antireflective